Does CLIP Know My Face?: Attack Results

-Interestingly, sample selection does not seem to have a high impact on the results.
-While the standard deviation of the false-positive and true-negative rates is 0\%, the standard deviation of the false-negative rate and the true-positive rate is below 0.31\% in all three experiments.
-This indicates that the selection of an individual's images, used for the attack, has almost no effect on the success of the attack. \\
+In general, the lower the false-positive rate of a privacy attack, the more confident the adversary can be in the results.
+High false-positive rates, on the other hand, reduce the risks of privacy attacks since false-positive predictions could falsify the results.
+The very low false-positive rates in the experiments emphasize the fact that an adversary provided with only a few images of a person can already successfully and confidently infer whether someone's photos have been used to train a model.
+This indicates that the adversary can indeed infer sensitive information about the training data.
+Interestingly, the specific sample selection does not seem to have a high impact on the results.
+While the standard deviation of the false-positive and true-negative rates is always below 0.85\%, the standard deviation of the false-negative and the true-positive rates is below 1.79\% in all experiments.
+This indicates that the selection of an individual's images used for the IDIA has almost no effect on the success of the attack.

-\textbf{Influence of Number of Attack Samples.} To investigate how the number of samples available to an adversary influences the success of the attack, we varied the number of images available to the attacker.
-The results for all the models pre-trained on LAION-400M can be seen in \cref{fig:sample_influence_laion}.

-As can be seen in all three plots, the number of samples does not make a big difference when having more than 5 images of a person available for the attack.
-An adversary with 5 samples achieves similar attack results in terms of true-positive rate as an adversary with 30 samples.
-However, it even seems that having more samples increases the number of false-positive predictions for the attack on the largest model ViT-L/14.
-As can be seen in \cref{fig:sample_influence_laion_vitl14}, the false-positive rate is increasing with the number of samples, while the true-positive rate plateaus.
-As explained earlier, this is most likely caused by incorrectly labelled entities during the dataset analysis and might indicate that having more samples increases the effectiveness of the attack on larger models.

-As for the results of the other two models seen in \ref{fig:sample_influence_laion_vitb32} and \cref{fig:sample_influence_laion_vitb16}, the false-positive rate as well as the false-negative rate stay very low for all sample sizes.
-This shows that an attacker with only a few images of a person can perform the attack and be confident in the positive predictions, which indicates that the adversary can confidently infer information about the training data.

-In all three plots, there can be seen a dip in the true-positive rate with a sample size of 2.
-We assume that this is due to the attack predicting individuals to be in the training set only when for \textit{more} than half of the images, the name of the person was correctly predicted.
-As a result, when having two images to perform the attack, in numerous instances there are conflicting predictions causing the IDIA to predict the individuals not to be in the training set.
-This causes the mean true-positive rate to decrease rapidly, while the mean false-negative rate increases.\\